chriszhangm/ASA-Data-Expo-2021/README.md

 # ASA-Data-Expo-2020

-- full_data.csv: include 2 reponse variables (score_infection,score_death) and over 100 predictors.
-- modeling.R : The code to fit the full data to our model, including the selection of the best hyper-parameter.
+- Data_clean.R: The R code for data cleaning.
+- modeling.R: The R functions to show results in our paper and R shiny website.
-- app.R: The code to run R shiny website.
+- app.R: The R code to run the R shiny website.
+- full_data.csv: full data set includes two response variables (score_infection, score_death) and socioeconomic and healthcare factors.
+- counties_prj.csv & states_SE.csv: Two datasets for producing geographic graphs in the R shiny website.
 - Check our results at https://asa-competition-smu.shinyapps.io/COVID19/.
 The descriptions of problem: https://community.amstat.org/dataexpo/home.